 Interviewer: That’s an extraordinary story.

-Wells: Yeah, haven’t had anything that excited happen in years.
+Wells: Yeah, haven’t had anything that exciting happen in years.

 Interviewer: Was your granddaughter safe?

 Wells: Oh, yeah, she was fine.
 On her phone the whole ride home, just like normal.

 Interviewer: Well, I’m sure you’ve got a lot of other people that want to speak with you, so I’ll wrap this up.
 I want to thank you for your role in preventing this tragedy.
 Like the cops said, if you hadn’t noticed Alibana walking it’s likely he would’ve been able to detonate his suicide vest.

 Wells: Don’t need to tell me.
 Yeah, it was mostly little girls and teenage girls and their moms in there — would’ve been horrible.